y-pleim/adiabatic_fermi_hubbard/docs/getting_started.rst

 The first term is the "hopping" term which describes how electrons move from site to site (e.g., for adjacent sites :math:`i, j`, an electron hopping from
 :math:`i` to :math:`j` can be described by the product of an annihilation operator on site :math:`i` and creation operator on site :math:`j`).
 The strength of this term is controlled by the parameter :math:`t`.
 The second term describes an interaction between two electrons on the same site, with strength :math:`U`.
-Depending on the relative strengths of :math:`t` and :math:`U` as well as the number of electrons in the lattice, the above model captures superconducting, antiferromagnetic (and ferromagnetic), and insulating phases.
+Depending on the relative strengths of :math:`t` and :math:`U` as well as the number of electrons in the lattice, the above model captures superconducting, (anti)ferromagnetic, and insulating phases.
 It has been applied to explain phenomena in materials whose properties depend on correlated electrons, including high-temperature cuprate superconductors **[1]**.

 The above Hamiltonian can be modified to include a chemical potential term with strength :math:`\mu` to control the number of electrons in the lattice **[2]**: